Can a Small Model Learn to Look Before It Leaps? Dynamic Learning and Proactive Correction for Hallucination Detection: Related Work

-Hallucination detection aims to assess the veracity of content from LLMs, a critical step towards ensuring their reliability \cite{luo2024hallucinationdetectionhallucinationmitigation}.
-Existing methods fall into two main paradigms: intrinsic self-check and tool-augmented verification.
-Intrinsic methods operate without external knowledge, leveraging signals like token probabilities for uncertainty estimation \cite{varshney2023stitch, yao2023llm, luo2023zeroresourcehallucinationpreventionlarge}, self-consistency \cite{manakul2023selfcheckgpt,DBLP:conf/aaai/ChengTZ025}, or patterns in the model's internal activations \cite{du2024haloscope, chen2024inside, bazarova2025hallucination}.
-Although insightful, these methods are limited by the model's knowledge boundaries, failing to spot highly confident but incorrect beliefs.
-Tool-augmented methods address this limitation by external tools.
-Some methods \cite{min2023factscore, chern2023factool, dhuliawala2023chainofverificationreduceshallucinationlarge, wei2024long, xie2024fire} leverage closed-source models to execute verification strategies.
-Some methods \cite{cheng2024small} use smaller models for efficiency.
-Despite scale differences, they all adhere to a predefined and fixed verification strategy.
-This makes them brittle when faced with complex claims or noisy evidence, as they lack the ability to adapt dynamically.
+\paragraph{Hallucination Detection} Hallucination detection aims to assess the veracity of content from LLMs, a critical step to ensure their reliability \cite{luo2024hallucinationdetectionhallucinationmitigation}.
+Existing methods fall into two paradigms: intrinsic self-check and tool-augmented verification.
+Intrinsic methods operate without external knowledge, leveraging signals like token probabilities for uncertainty estimation \cite{varshney2023stitch, yao2023llm, luo2023zeroresourcehallucinationpreventionlarge}, self-consistency \cite{manakul2023selfcheckgpt,DBLP:conf/aaai/ChengTZ025}, or internal activation patterns \cite{du2024haloscope, chen2024inside, bazarova2025hallucination}.
+Although insightful, these methods fail to spot incorrect claims made with high confidence.
+Tool-augmented methods address this by retrieving external evidence \cite{min2023factscore, chern2023factool, dhuliawala2023chainofverificationreduceshallucinationlarge, wei2024long, xie2024fire}.
+However, these methods all adhere to a fixed verification strategy.
+They execute a uniform workflow regardless of claim complexity, making them brittle against diverse hallucination patterns.
 Thus, the core challenge of learning adaptive strategies remains unsolved.